Ayam Pelung: Great Size and Posture

 The Ayam Pelung is known for its large size and straight posture.
 A full-grown cock will reach 11-13 lbs and a hen 8 lbs.
 Their large size and quick growth rate makes them good broiler chickens.

 Rapid Growth and Weight Gain

 The Ayam Pelung grows very quickly compared with most other domestic poultry breeds..

 Exceptional Crow

-The Ayam Pelung is also known for its long, melodious crow.
+Ayam Pelung chickens have very long crowing.